Ford Five Forces Analysis & Recommendations (Porter’s Model)

 Ford Motor Company faces tough competition.
 This aspect of the Five Forces analysis refers to competing firms that influence the industry environment.
 The following are the external factors that contribute to the strong force of competitive rivalry affecting Ford:

-• High aggressiveness of firms (strong force)
+• High aggressiveness of automakers (strong force)

 • High exit barriers (strong force)

-• Moderate number of firms (moderate force)
+• Moderate number of automotive firms (moderate force)

-Ford competes with other large multinational automobile manufacturers, such as Toyota, General Motors, and Tesla.
+Ford competes with other large multinational automobile manufacturers, such as Toyota, General Motors, BMW, and Tesla.
 These competitors aggressively innovate and market their products.
 Also, the automotive industry has high exit barriers, which means that firms would rather keep competing with Ford than to close their business, in consideration for the high cost of investment.
 Such a condition exerts a strong force of competition against the company.
 In addition, the automaker must compete against a moderate number of firms, especially a few large ones.
 Based on this aspect of the Five Forces analysis, Ford must maximize its competitive advantage to address the external factors linked to competition.

 Bargaining Power of Ford’s Customers/Buyers (Moderate Force)